 - Collision Detection

-Contact Kauai Labs support for NavX MXP replacement.
+Contact Kauai Labs support for NavX MXP replacement and support.

 - 10 Digital I/Os